ros-navigation/navigation2/sphinx_doc/tutorials/docs/navigation2_with_stvl.rst

 1- Install STVL
 ---------------

-STVL can be installed in ROS2 Dashing and Eloquent via the ROS Build Farm:
+STVL can be installed in ROS2 via the ROS Build Farm:

 - ``sudo apt install ros-<ros2-distro>-spatio-temporal-voxel-layer``